Larcheveque-Valentin/FDA/README.md

 Better than MLP to classify functional data.
 Quicker in epoch and better for irregularly spaced functional data as it is based on B-spline basis expansion and modeling.
 The functional .py file contains every utils function you need to automatically compare a wide variety of models for functional classification and regression.
-The class Hyperparameters is uselefull to set up the hyper parameters as you wish and it's universal nature make it usable on different model classes.
+The class Hyperparameters is uselefull to set up the hyper parameters as you wish and its universal nature make it usable on different model classes.
 Implemented for Gru lstm mlp